Saltear navegación

 2. Medical Certificate, stating: Name, surname and ID of the runner and text including that the runner is medically and physically fit to participate in the Patagonia Run, clarifying the distance.

-It must have the date, which must not be older than 90 days before the race date, signature and stamp of the doctor who issued it.
+It must have the date, the date must be the year 2026, signature and stamp of the doctor who issued it.

 Note: Download Certificate Model here